HamzaETTH/SengledTools/README.md

 ## Flashing information

 > [!CAUTION]
 > **Flashing firmware carries risk of permanently bricking your bulb.** Only proceed if you understand and accept this risk.
-The flashing process has been tested with specific bulb models (W31-N15, W31-N11), but other models may not be compatible.
+The flashing process has been tested with specific bulb models, but other models may not be compatible.

 It is possible to reflash compatible Sengled bulbs (see compatibility list) with open-source firmware like [Tasmota](https://tasmota.github.io/), ESPHome, or [WLED](https://kno.wled.ge/).
 The process to download an arbitrary firmware involves using a "shim" app known as Sengled-Rescue, which is located in the sengled-ota folder of the project.
 A compiled version of Sengled-Rescue is located at `firmware/shim.bin`.